-This matrix problem is computationally challenging for the following reasons: (1) the matrix A is dense and thus memory intensive to store explicitly; (2) every iteration
+This matrix problem is computationally challenging for the following reasons: (1) the matrix A is dense and thus memory intensive to store explicitly; (2) every iteration of an iterative eigenvalue solver requires a backsolve of a factorization of Z; and (3) the assembly of A is computationally expensive1.

-In this paper, we investigate and compare two state-of-the-art methods that were recently proposed to efficiently solve for the K-L expansion.
+In this paper, we investigate and compare two stateof-the-art methods that were recently proposed to efficiently solve for the K-L expansion.
 The first method is the matrix-free isogeometric Galerkin method proposed by the authors in [1], which uses an advanced quadrature technique to gain high performance that is scalable with polynomial order.
 The second method is our new matrix-free implementation of the isogeometric collocation method proposed in [2].
 As a collocation method it requires far fewer quadrature points than a standard Galerkin method such that the assembly of the collocation equations is simple and efficient.